Spousal Support & Alimony

 Establishing and Enforcing Spousal Support in Bradly County, Marion County, and Surrounding Areas

 Alimony is an important part of any divorce settlement, with its goal being to allow each spouse to maintain a lifestyle that is reasonably comparable to that experienced during the marriage.
-Your alimony attorney is there to ensure that your interests are heard and to fight for them in the final settlement.
+Your alimony attorney in Chattanooga is here to ensure that your interests are heard and to fight for them in the final settlement.

 • “I would highly recommend using his law firm.
 They are very personal and I could contact him at any time and I did.”